RCooLeR/NexusDesk/nexus-app/README.md

-# Nexus Augentic Studio Fyne App
+﻿# NexusDesk Fyne App

-This is the new Fyne-native desktop application.
-The previous Wails/React implementation is preserved in `../app-wails` as the reference implementation and migration source.
+This is the active Fyne-native desktop application.

 ## Shape